This recipe makes about 20 medium sized tortillas.

 Ingredients:

--4 cups of flour + about a tablespoon extra for dusting
+-4 cups of flour + about a tablespoon extra for dusting-1/2 tablespoon salt

 -1 1/2 tablespoon olive oil